onivue/onivue-apex/README.md

-# Myopic Design — Next.js & Tailwind CSS Monorepo Template
+# onivue-apex — Next.js & Tailwind CSS Monorepo Template

 This is a monorepo template using: